s

 Filter by Category

-New Driver escapes revocation with 7 day disqualification instead. - January 2023
+New Driver escapes licence revocation after mobile telephone offence with a 21-day disqualification - February 2025

 Ask a Question